Couples Therapy

 Couples Struggles are So Common These Days

-With all the stress that Covid has put on families and couples, is it any wonder so many more couples are either contemplating or getting divorced these days.
+With all the stress our current day and time has put on families and couples, is it any wonder so many more couples are either contemplating or getting divorced these days.
 There has probably never been as great a need for couples therapy as there is now.
-The fact is that society had already put a tremendous amount of pressure on having one person to meet most of your needs, and then when the pandemic hit it increased that even more.
+The fact is that society had already put a tremendous amount of pressure on having one person to meet most of your needs, and the pressure of modern life has increased it even more.

 Couples Therapy Can Definitely Help Your Relationship